ahmedxgouda/video-toolbox/README.md

 ### Merger

-Merges multiple video files into one.
+Merges multiple video files into one (even if they have different formats, resolutions and codecs!).

 ### ThumbEmbeder